 Aluminum Sling Installation Guide

 OK, one of these will make your life much easier - or something similar that can do the job.
-You can even make a stretcher at home with 2x4’s and a good hinge but this stretcher is best used for specific types of frames (see links below).
-For “MOST” sling model styles, you reall need a PUMP-Style reversable clamp.
+You can even make a stretcher at home with 2x4’s and a good hinge but but this reversible clamp works well (see links below).
+For “MOST” sling model styles, you really need a PUMP-Style reversable clamp.
 This two-way clamp was picked up at Home Depot in Hardware area for ~ $ 29 and has many useful applications.
 Now, lets be clear, we are not suggesting you run out and drop another $ 30 just to get the job done but what we are saying is that a manual "hand-style" clamp will NOT get the job done.
 A "screw-type" clamp will likely NOT get the job done.
 You need a PUMP style clamp or just make one on your own with 2x4’s (See Here: DIY Outdoor Patio Chair Sling replacement using tools you have at home!! ) .
 The DeWalt in image can generate 600# of clamp pressure.
 Be advised that there is another clamp that looks identical that will exert 300# of pressure.
 Go for the 600 monster if buying.
 These are sometimes commonly referred to as 'furniture spreaders'.
 This one has clamps that are reversible (seen on right side of this image) and can exert OUTWARD pressure and THAT IS WHAT YOU NEED.
-If you can borrow one, better yet.

 Totally remove one or possible both sling rails.
 Try first to remove only the right side, leaving the left side 25% attached.